Ippei & Dan... How the fuck did these 2 meet and end up working together?

 Also its important to note that its a hard-set rule inside the group that you're not allowed to sell things to the students of the group without Dan's consent.

-People in the group are Dan's customers that he paid his own money to acquire, these people didn't join Dan's program to be sold bunch of shit to from other students in the group, its like a Samsung sales rep going inside Apple's store and poaching on all the Apple customers.
+People in the group are Dan's customers that he paid very good money to acquire, these people didn't join Dan's program to be sold bunch of shit to from other students in the group, its like a Samsung sales rep going inside Apple's store and poaching on all the Apple customers.

 It's sleazy as fuck, and downright unethical.